macimax/WIKI_STEPMANIA/Play-Modes.md

 The gauge fills up to level 3 and then restarts at 0.
 Attacks can be defined per "character" which different character have different attack, defined in `Characters\[Character Name Here]\character.ini`.

 ### Nonstop
 Course mode.
 Pick a course to play a series of songs in order.
 It reads from .crs files in the Courses folder, but also has auto generated randomized ones from your song groups (examples of theses courses are CLASS grades).
-Some themes disables access to some or all OPTIONS.
+Some themes disables access to some or all OPTIONS, LIFE GAUGE or difficulties.

 Note for themers: During this mode, you stay in ScreenGameplay until the course ends (or fails) and then you're taken to ScreenEvaluationNormal.